alexandrelamberty/dotfiles/config/xrandr/README.md

-# Xrandr
+# Xrandr configuration

 > TODO: This need to be sourced by all login shell using Xrandr.

-Create a local configuration by editing the `.xrandr` file.
+Create a local configuration by editing the `~/.config/xrandr/config` file.

 Sample configuration for a laptop monitor
 ```bash